Impreza Lift Kit 101: Your Complete Guide - Crawford Performance

 When making your decision, remember that the Subaru Crosstrek is essentially a factory-lifted Impreza.
 This proves the platform is more than capable of handling extra height and rugged terrain.
 A great strategy for enhancing off-road performance is to pair your lift with smaller diameter wheels and tires with a larger sidewall.
 This combination allows the tire to flex over obstacles, improving traction and smoothing out the ride on uneven ground.
 Ultimately, the right choice comes down to an honest assessment of your needs.
 If you spend 95% of your time on pavement, a 1-inch lift might be all you need.
 If you’re building a dedicated adventure vehicle, a 2-inch or higher lift with the right performance parts will get you there.

-What to Consider Before You Install a Lift Kit
+What to Know Before Installing Your Lift Kit

 Lifting your Impreza is an exciting step toward building a more capable and unique vehicle.
 But before you start turning wrenches, it’s smart to think through a few key details.
 A little planning now can save you from major headaches down the road.
 Modifying your car’s suspension is a significant change, and it affects more than just the ride height.
 You’ll want to consider how a lift impacts your car's handling, the longevity of its components, and even things like your warranty.